 Through the year ended December 31, 2018, we prepared our financial statements in accordance with Sofom GAAP.
 However, on January 1, 2019, we began preparing our financial statements in accordance with IFRS.
-As a result, our financial data as of and for the years ended December 31, 2016, 2017 and 2018 presented in this offering memorandum has been derived from our Audited Financial Statements prepared in accordance with Sofom GAAP, but our financial data as of March 31, 2019 and for the three months ended March 31, 2018 and 2019 presented in this offering memorandum is derived from our Unaudited Interim Financial Statements prepared in accordance with Sofom GAAP, but our financial information presented in this offering memorandum for any period is not directly comparable to our IFRS financial information.
+As a result, our financial data as of and for the years ended December 31, 2016, 2017 and 2018 presented in this offering memorandum has been derived from our Audited Financial Statements prepared in accordance with Sofom GAAP, but our financial data as of March 31, 2019 and for the three months ended March 31, 2018 and 2019 presented in this offering memorandum is derived from our Unaudited Interim Financial Statements prepared in accordance with IFRS.
+Because IFRS differs in certain significant respects from Sofom GAAP, our Sofom GAAP financial information presented in this offering memorandum for any period is not directly comparable to our IFRS financial information.
 The lack of comparability of our financial data may make it difficult to gain a full and accurate understanding of our operations and financial condition.